retaildevcrews/ngsa/spikes/aks-secure-baseline/README.md

 Imported images from GitHub container registry into private ACR.

 How to handle NGSA docker images?
 Keep in sync with private registry?
 Update policies to allow the images?
 Or something else?

+Did not install keda.
+Should it be installed?

 ```